Voluntary aided school

 A voluntary aided school (VA school) is a state-funded school in England and Wales in which a foundation or trust (usually a religious organisation) contributes to building costs and has a substantial influence in the running of the school.
 In most cases the foundation or trust owns the buildings.

 Such schools have more autonomy than voluntary controlled schools, which are entirely funded by the state.
 In some circumstances local authorities can help the governing body in buying a site, or can provide a site or building free of charge.

+Originally the term is derived from the funding of the schools through voluntary subscriptions and contributions.
+Although it is also the case that these are schools previously independent of local or national government that volunteered to be aided by the state.

+Hong Kong's education system also has aided (資助) schools.

 Characteristics

 The running costs of voluntary aided schools, like those of other state-maintained schools, are fully paid by central government via the local authority.
 They differ from other maintained schools in that only 90% of their capital costs are met by the state, with the school's foundation contributing the remaining 10%.
 Many VA faith schools belong to diocesan maintenance schemes or other types of funding programme to help them to manage those costs.
 VA schools are not allowed to charge fees to students, although parents are usually encouraged to pay a voluntary contribution towards the schools' maintenance funds.

 The foundation usually owns the school's land and buildings, although there are instances where VA schools use local authority land and buildings.

 The foundation appoints a majority of the school governors, who run the school, employ the staff and decide the school's admission arrangements, subject to the national Schools Admissions Code.
 Specific exemptions from Section 85 of the Equality Act 2010 enables VA faith schools to use faith criteria in prioritising pupils for admission to the schools.

 Pupils at voluntary aided schools follow the National Curriculum.

 Like all faith schools, VA faith schools may teach religious education according to their own faith.